tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * Imagine wanting to create a digital dashboard for personal spending.
 Plaid is what can make this happen, providing the outlet for connecting to personal accounts, as well as a means to consolidate and extract data for aggregation.
 This means that as developers, we can provide our consumers with the look, feel, and functionality that we want: a digital financial dashboard for the people, by the people.

-If time remains, ask students for any thoughts or questions.
+If time remains, ask students for any thoughts and answer any questions before moving on.

 ---